aaronmalunga/momentum-hub/README.md

 - Seeded data includes: 2 demo habits, 2 completions (useful for showcasing analytics)
 - Supports custom DB targets via `--db <filename>`

-**WARNING:** Do NOT run `python scripts/seed_demo_db.py --db momentum.db --overwrite` unless you intentionally want to **replace your main database**.
+**WARNING:** Please do NOT run `python scripts/seed_demo_db.py --db momentum.db --overwrite` unless you intentionally want to **replace your main database**.
 This is destructive and irreversible (backup is created if the helper script exists, but proceed with caution).

 **Recommended for:** CI pipelines, reproducible test data, scripted setups.